The Odyssey (1968 miniseries): Fifth episode: the island of Circe and the descent to the Underworld

-Ulysses also becomes aware of the abuses of the suitors who infest his palace by undermining Penelope's innocence, and hearing these words is seized by a wave of anger, but first tries to hug in vain his mother's knees, who disappears every time she is touched.
-Going towards the exit, Ulysses sees another soul: it is his friend Elpenor, who died a few moments ago due to his intoxicated state.
-In fact the companions, on the world of the living on the island of Circe, had given themselves to mad joy to drive away the worries and Elpenor, who had drunk too much, had fallen from a ledge breaking his neck.
-Ulysses promises to the soul that he will have a worthy burial once he gets back up and so he will do, burying him right on the island's beach, shouting his name together as many times as enough to reach the ears of the distant mother.
+Odysseus also becomes aware of the abuses of the suitors who infest his palace by undermining Penelope's innocence, and hearing these words is seized by a wave of anger, but first tries to hug in vain his mother's knees, who disappears every time she is touched.
+Going towards the exit, Odysseus sees another soul: it is his friend Elpenor, who died very recently due to his intoxicated state.
+In fact the companions, in the world of the living on the island of Circe, had given themselves to mad joy to drive away the worries and Elpenor, who had drunk too much, had fallen from a ledge, breaking his neck.
+Odysseus promises to the soul that he will have a worthy burial once he gets back up and so he does, burying him right on the island's beach, shouting his name together as many times as enough to reach the ears of the distant mother.

-Circe communicates terrible things to Ulysses about his next travels: the first trial to face is the crossing of the rock of the fearsome sirens, then he will have to overcome the gorge of Scylla and Charybdis.
+Circe communicates terrible things to Odysseus about his next travels: the first trial to face is the crossing of the rock of the fearsome sirens, then he will have to overcome the passage between Scylla and Charybdis.
 It is believed that this was only overcome by Jason with the Argonauts thanks to the help of a god, an epic feat narrated by Apollonius Rhodius in the Argonautica.
-The last effort of Ulysses will be the stop on the island of the Trident, where there are grazing cows sacred to the god Helios, or the Sun, inviolable if one did not want to loom in the wrath of the divine master.
-Circe confides all these things to Ulysses and then vanishes, leaving him confused and amazed.
+The last effort of Odysseus will be the stop on the island of the Trident, where there are grazing cows sacred to the god Helios, or the Sun, inviolable if one did not want to incur the wrath of the divine master.
+Circe confides all these things to Odysseus and then vanishes, leaving him confused and amazed.
 The hero communicates the stages to his companions and invites them to leave, but something has changed in them: they are slowly losing faith in their leader.